In Person: JULY 11–15, 2022 - Cost $1,500

 - Visiting Artist/Music Industry Professional Series: Each day a different professional from the music industry will host an open format speaking engagement where students will get a 360 degree behind the scenes look at every angle of the industry.

-There will be an orientation on Sunday, July 10th for Section 1 (in person cohort) for you and your parents to meet faculty and familiarize yourselves with class locations.
+There will be an orientation on Sunday, July 10th for you and your parents to meet faculty and familiarize yourselves with class locations.
 Students will be expected to report directly to their first class on Monday morning.

 The program is capped by a reception the evening of the last day of the program.

 Students who complete the one-week program will receive a program certificate.

 Apply Online (Application deposit required with application, payable with Credit Card)

 We welcome mature high school students, at least 16 years old, who have completed their sophomore year by July.